tal3898/Hummus/README.md

 4) Copy the .env file

+5) Update the functions sendSingleStepToNg and sendSingleStepToNg, that will send the actual json

 ## Adding Sub Entity To Hummus
 Sometime the version of the data, is changed. sub entities are add, Fields are changed...
 And as a result, you will need to update the Hummus.